 Here are a few ways you can manage your hay fever symptoms:

 - Limit your exposure to pollen, stay indoors when the pollen count is high

 - Keep dust at bay in your home by hoovering and dusting regularly, this helps prevent indoor allergens

 - Vaseline around your nostrils can help trap pollen

 - Wraparound sunglasses can prevent pollen from getting into your eyes

-- Change your clothes and shower after you have been outdoors to remove any pollen
+- Change your clothes and shower at night after you have been outdoors to remove any pollen

 - You can also buy a pollen filter for your car air vents